 So (deceptively quiet) begins CAPTAIN BLOOD, a rip-roaring yarn of courtly gentlemen, beautiful women, adventure on the high seas, honor, pirate derring-do, battles to the death, sword play, flowery words, love, betrayal and all around good stuff.
 I loved it.
 But then, I've always been a sucker for a well-told pirate story.

 A physician and gentleman living in 18th century England, Irishman Peter Blood is a good man bound to his duties.
-Through a series of unfortunate occurrences, he is arrested, brought to 'trial' and sentenced to be transported as a slave to the Caribbean island of Jamaica.
-Once there, the extreme hardships he and his fellow 'slaves' must endure turns them into wounded men willing to do anything to escape.
-Most heinous is the grievous treatment they must endure at the hands of the odious Colonel Bishop, the land baron who 'owns' them.
+In the aftermath of a series of unfortunate events, he is arrested, brought to 'trial' and sentenced to be transported as a slave to the Caribbean island of Jamaica.
+Once there, the extreme hardships he and his fellow slaves must endure turn them into wounded, broken men willing to do anything to escape.
+Most heinous is the grievous treatment they endure at the hands of the odious Colonel Bishop, the land baron who 'owns' them.
 Peter Blood alone has the 'easier' time of it, since he is a doctor and the island's gout-ridden governor takes a liking to him.

 These thrilling exploits are written about by a master hand.
 I LOVED these pages as Blood and his band of ragged fellows not only survive but turn the tables on the rampaging Spanish AND the cruel Colonel Bishop.

 Once Blood, through cleverness, strength, courage and intelligence is able to gather about him a fighting band of men and ships, he becomes the scourge of the Caribbean: Captain Peter Blood.